winningfungus48/recipes/recipe-app/cursor-README.md

 - Manually enter, import, and organize recipes
 - View them with clean filters, search, and rating
 - Store everything locally for now
+- Extend features like AI parsing, grocery list connection, and PWA in later phases

 ---